 Land Use Option No. 2 is identified on Figure 13.
 Option No. 2 is similar to Land Use Option No. 1 as it proposes a primarily new low-rise residential community.
 The main differences seen between Option No. 1 and Option No. 2 is the elimination of the Commercial/Class I Industrial land use on the eastern side of the western tributary and the elimination of the High Density Residential area.
-The Commercial/Class I Industrial land use is solely maintained on the western side of the western tributary and will provide commercial and low scale industrial options with frontage onto Industrial Park Road.
+The Commercial/Class I Industrial land use is solely maintained on the western side of the western tributary and low scale industrial options with frontage onto Industrial Park Road.
 The portion of lands to the east of the western tributary is shown as being Low-Density Residential and will be an extension of the Low-Density Residential proposed for the majority of the subject lands.
-In this option, the Commercial/Class I Industrial land use comprises approximately 3.26 hectares of the total land area, while the Low-Density Residential land use area comprises approximately 14.32 hectares.
+In this option, the Commercial/Class I Industrial land use area comprises approximately 14.32 hectares.